JustasB/BlenderNEURON/docs/source/getting-started.rst

 **********************

 1. Expand 'Cell Groups' and 'Cells in Group'
-2. Add groups with the '+' on the right of the group names
+2. Add groups with the '+' to the right of the group names
 3. Check off cells under 'Cells in Group' to add them to the currently selected group
  - A cell can only be in one group at a time